 Wharton MBA Deferred Enrollment

-The Moelis Advance Access Program is a deferred enrollment program that offers students in their final year of undergraduate programs a guaranteed pathway to the Wharton MBA.
+The Moelis Advance Access Program is a deferred enrollment program that offers students in their final year of undergraduate study a guaranteed pathway to the Wharton MBA.
 After admission, admitted students pursue two to four years of work experience before matriculating in Wharton’s full-time MBA program.

 The first years of full-time work include a range of exciting and challenging opportunities, experiences, and decisions.
 Deferred MBA programs offer the opportunity to secure a guaranteed seat at a top MBA program two or more years down the road so that you can pursue these early years with increased confidence and risk-tolerance.